KendrikTheGreat/belucid_vault/The Primordial Theory.md

 - Belucid treats consciousness as an energy-information system.
 (EIS)

-- Awareness expands the decision-space.
-DCS
+- Awareness expands the decision-space (DCS).
+A broader DCS raises more awareness

 - Choice quality determines entropy direction.